Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

-there exist oscillations caused by the second central moment. \end{itemize} Note that the set of values of $\Lambda_1^+$ is defined by evaluating $\phi_1(s)$ using complex values from $\mathbb{C}_+$.
-When at least one eigenvalue of matrix $\mathbf{K}_1$ is in this region, the mean concentrations oscillate; some are similar for $\Lambda_2^+$, but in this case, for the second central moment.
+Note that the set of values of $\Lambda^+$ is defined by evaluating $\phi(s)$ using complex values from $\mathbb{C}_+$, when at least one eigenvalue of matrix $\mathbf{K}_1$ is in this region, the system oscillates.
 This proposition addresses the effects of fluctuations and system size on the emergence of oscillations.
-When the size of the system increases, the result in \cite{Hori} is recovered.
+When the size of the system increases, the result in \cite{Hori} is recovered. \MH{ A sketch of the proof follows from Proposition 1, where the $n$-th root is taken on Equation \eqref{31}. }

-This graphical criterion implies that the stability of $\mathcal{H}(s)$ can be easily assessed by examining the eigenvalue distribution of the matrix $ \mathbf{K}$ describing protein interactions and the domains $\Lambda_1^+$ and $\Lambda_2^+$ defined by the homogeneous (ARm/protein) dynamics $\phi_1(s)$ and $\phi_1(s)$\cite{Hori}.
+This graphical criterion implies that the stability of $\mathcal{H}(s)$ can be easily assessed by examining the eigenvalue distribution of the matrix $ \mathbf{K}_1$ describing protein interactions and the domains $\Lambda^+$ defined by the homogeneous (ARm/protein) dynamics $\phi(s)$\cite{Hori}.
 This criterion reduces the complexity of determining system stability, even when $n$ is large.
 Next, we use Proposition 2 to analyze some systems.